burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 };
 ```

-Here we have definition of our `FiberNode` and one of the ways it could be created.
+Here we have definition of our `FiberNode` and one way it could be created.
 It's important to know that when passing our element, FiberNode created from that element has the same shape as any other FiberNode (even if we're using different component types).

 ```javascript
 const comp1 = createElement(MyComponent1);